BCharash/PraiasPortugal/docs/architecture.md

 The architecture follows these principles:

-- The Beach Complex is the central domain object.
+- The Beach Complex is the central environmental domain object.
+- Beaches are independent domain entities.
 - Domain concepts are independent of data providers.
-- User interface code is separated from business logic.
+- User Interface code is separated from business logic.
+- Presentation is composed of reusable widgets.
 - External services are isolated behind service modules.
 - Each module has a single responsibility.
+- State is managed centrally.
 - The application should remain understandable as it grows.

 ---

 # Architectural Overview

-Everything in the application revolves around a single **Beach Complex**.
+Everything in the application revolves around a Beach Complex.

 ```
 Beach Complex